River City Girls Zero

 is a beat 'em up video game developed by Almanic Corporation and published by Technos Japan for the Super Famicom in 1994 exclusively in Japan.
 It was the fourth game in the Kunio-kun series released for the Super Famicom.

-In 2021, WayForward and Arc System Works developed an English-localized version under the title of River City Girls Zero.
-It was released for Nintendo Switch on February 14, 2022, and on September 21 for PlayStation platforms, Windows, and Xbox platforms.
+WayForward and Arc System Works developed an English-localized version under the title of River City Girls Zero, which was released in 2022; for Nintendo Switch on February 14 and for PlayStation platforms, Windows, and Xbox platforms on September 21.

 Gameplay

-Compared with most of the other games in the Kunio-kun series, Kunio-tachi no Banka features a dramatic and serious storyline, with realistically proportioned character designs (in contrast to the usual "super deformed" style) and an emphasis on dialogue between battles.
+Compared with most of the other games in the Kunio-kun series, Kunio-tachi no Banka features a dramatic and serious storyline, with comparatively realistically proportioned character designs (in contrast to the usual "super deformed" style) and an emphasis on dialogue between battles.
 While there are no "stages" in the traditional sense, the game's structure is completely linear and players cannot backtrack into previously-completed areas.

 Up to two players can play simultaneously.
 In lieu of extra lives, the game utilizes a party system in which the player can switch between different characters at any point.
 While Kunio and Riki are the only characters available at first, their respective girlfriends Misako and Kyoko also become playable as well throughout the course of the game.
 Each character has his or her own health gauge, but the game will end if the player's current character is defeated, regardless of how much health the others still have left.
 During a two-player game, if one player is defeated, then he will remain inactive (along with the last character he was using) until the other player either, completes the current scene, or is defeated by the enemy.
 Continues are unlimited and a passcode feature is available, allowing the player to restart the game at almost any scene.
 There are two difficulty settings as well, Normal and Easy, but the player can only proceed up to a certain point on Easy before being asked to restart the game on Normal.

 The fighting system is similar to the original Nekketsu Kōha Kunio-kun (Renegade) or the Double Dragon series.
 All characters can punch, kick, jump, block, and attack behind them.
 Initially, Kunio and Riki can only perform basic moves while wearing their prison clothes.
 When they switch to their school uniforms, Kunio and Riki get access to more elaborate techniques such as grappling moves and individual special attacks.
 The fighting styles of the female characters also differ from their male counterparts (Misako and Kyoko cannot perform grab attacks for example, nor can they be grabbed by enemies).